-- In response to our challenges and to deliver the Long-Term Plan, we have developed a strategic framework (diagram 4) that captures our vision, aims, objectives, and delivery priorities in a way that is accessible to our staff and our partners. - We have used a series of strategic tests to model our thinking and provide a framework as we develop our maturity into an integrated care system: - Do we have the right level of care for our population? - Are we doing this at / in the right place and at the right time? - Are we as efficient as we should / could be? - Do we have the right outcomes for people, communities and our population? - We will use this framework to inform and align our organisational operational plans and as the baseline against which we will agree projects and schemes to deliver improvements. - We recognise that this will need to be refreshed and revisited as the system continues to develop.
-However, it is essential to recognise that we are not starting from a blank sheet of paper and that the local challenges are not new. - Our approach to integration, based around the strategic framework, enables us to genuinely tackle these issues and develop solutions in the best interests of the population that we serve.
+- In response to our challenges and to deliver the Long-Term Plan, we have developed a strategic framework (diagram 4) that captures our vision, aims, objectives, and delivery priorities in a way that is accessible to our staff and our partners. - We have used a series of strategic tests to model our thinking and provide a framework as we develop our maturity into an integrated care system: - Do we have the right level of care for our population? - Are we doing this at / in the right place and at the right time? - Are we as efficient as we should / could be? - Do we have the right outcomes for people, communities and our population? - We will use this framework to inform and align our organisational operational plans and as the baseline against which we will agree projects and schemes to deliver improvements.

+We recognise that this will need to be refreshed and revisited as the system.

+We recognise that this will need to be refreshed and revisited as the system continues to develop.
+However, it is essential to recognise that we are not starting from a blank sheet of paper and that the local challenges are not new.

+Our approach to integration, based around the strategic framework, enables us to genuinely tackle these issues and develop solutions in the best interests of the population that we serve.